pestphp/docs/skipping-tests.md

 })->skip('temporarily unavailable');
 ```

-In addition, there may be cases where you want to skip a test based on a certain condition.
+In addition, there may be times when you want to skip a test based on a given condition.
+In these cases, you may provide a boolean value as the first argument to the `skip()` method.
+This test will only be skipped if the boolean value evaluates to `true`.

 ```php
 it('has home', function () {